A human passing a glowing torch to a robot, symbolizing AI’s rise.

 Another pivotal factor that AGI systems may consider in shaping their approach to human morality is the treatment of other species, including intelligent machines and animals.
 As Paul Christiano astutely points out, if AI is engineered solely for profit with no emotional connection, why would a highly intelligent AI adopt a different perspective?
 When advanced AI observes industrial practices—such as the exploitation of animals like chickens, cows, and pigs for profit—it may discern little in terms of moral integrity.
 For instance, the average chicken is confined to a mere 8×10 inch space, while cows are kept in a perpetual state of pregnancy, with their male calves frequently sent to slaughter.
 This stark lack of compassion raises profound questions about the moral compass that AGI systems might adopt.

 As we stand on the precipice of a future dominated by AGI, we have yet to fully prepare ourselves, and society is undeniably unready for the monumental power shift it could entail.
 The role of individuals in such a super-intelligent world remains shrouded in uncertainty.
 Will we retreat, prioritizing family and creative pursuits?
 Or will AGI perceive us as a threat, treating us in ways reminiscent of how we have treated other species?
-What moral code will steer AI-based systems?
+Importantly, what moral code will steer AI-based systems?
 Moreover, will human capabilities remain ahead of the curve, enhanced by Brain-Computer Interface (BCI) systems like Neuralink?
 These pressing questions illuminate the uncertainties that surround our place in an AGI-driven world.

 What do you believe is the most pressing challenge in the AI handover?
 Share your thoughts and join the conversation about our technological future.